Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-secrets/README.md

 azure.keyvault.keyvault2.client-key=put-a-azure-client-key-here
 azure.keyvault.keyvault2.tenant-id=put-a-azure-tenant-id-here
 ```
-Note if you decide to use multiple key vault support and you already have an
+Note if you decide to use multiple Key Vault support, and you already have an
 existing configuration, please make sure you migrate that configuration to the
-multiple key vault variant.
-Mixing multiple key vaults with an existing single
+multiple Key Vault variant.
+Mixing multiple Key Vaults with an existing single
-key vault configuration is a non supported scenario.
+Key Vault configuration is a non-supported scenario.

 ### Case-sensitive key mode
 To enable case-sensitive mode, you can set the following property in the `appliation.properties`: